simp/pupmod-simp-ssh/REFERENCE.md

 Type: Puppet Language

-Taka an ssh pugkey that looks like: ssh-rsa jdlkfgjsdfo;i... user@domain.com and turn it into a hash, usable in the ssh_authorized_key type
+Take an ssh pubkey that looks like: ssh-rsa jdlkfgjsdfo;i... user@domain.com and turn it into a hash, usable in the ssh_authorized_key type

 #### `ssh::parse_ssh_pubkey(String $key)`

-Taka an ssh pugkey that looks like: ssh-rsa jdlkfgjsdfo;i... user@domain.com and turn it into a hash, usable in the ssh_authorized_key type
+Take an ssh pubkey that looks like: ssh-rsa jdlkfgjsdfo;i... user@domain.com and turn it into a hash, usable in the ssh_authorized_key type